Andrew Benintendi Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The Rays' 2.83 team ERA ranks first among all MLB pitching staffs.
+- The Rays have a 2.80 team ERA that ranks first among all league pitching staffs.

-- The Rays allow the first-fewest home runs in baseball (15 total, 0.6 per game).
+- The Rays give up the fewest home runs in baseball (17 total, 0.6 per game).

-- Eflin makes the start for the Rays, his fourth of the season.
-He is 3-0 with a 2.81 ERA and 16 strikeouts in 16 2/3 innings pitched.
+- Faucher (0-1 with a 5.68 ERA and 10 strikeouts in 12 2/3 innings pitched) gets the start for the Rays, his fourth of the season.

-- The right-hander's last appearance was on Sunday against the Chicago White Sox, when he went five innings, surrendering one earned run while giving up three hits.
+- The righty last appeared on Wednesday against the Houston Astros, when he tossed two innings, allowing one earned run while giving up one hit.

-- The 29-year-old has an ERA of 2.81, with 9 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .242 batting average against him.
+- In seven games this season, the 27-year-old has amassed an ERA of 5.68, with 7.1 strikeouts per nine innings.
+Opponents are hitting .288 against him.

 © 2023 Data Skrive.
 All rights reserved.